Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A water bill can increase for many reasons, including new members to the household, or members that are home more often than they used to be, new appliances, new outdoor use, such as irrigation systems or pools, or changes in the seasons, as more water is used in summer than in winter.
 An increase in your bill, if otherwise unexplained likely indicates a leak at the property.

 When lead is found in drinking water, it most often is there from corrosion of household plumbing.
 On a periodic basis, the City conducts a survey of 30 households in Attleboro and tests their tap water for both lead and copper.
-The most recent survey was conducted in the summer of 2018.
-The results of the last survey indicate that all the samples tested below the action levels set by the EPA and the state.
-The action level is the concentration above which a further treatment or other requirement would need to be undertaken by the water system.
+The most recent survey was conducted in the summer of 2021.
+The results of the last survey indicate that the Attleboro Water Department is in compliance with State and Federal regulations.”

 If you are concerned that your home may have plumbing components containing lead, there are ways to minimize your risk of exposure.
 If your water has been sitting in the pipes for a number of hours, always let the water run for at least one minute before drawing it for consumption.
 Alternatively, run the water until it is noticeably colder than when you started to be sure it is fresh.